 The Langley Oaks Homeowners Association (LOHA) was established on 21 Dec 1976 and is duly registered with the Commonwealth of Virginia.
 Participation in the Association is mandatory for all property owners.
 Each homeowner has a legal obligation to abide by all its documents and requirements and to pay the modest annual assessment in February.
-The “Documents” tab at the left provides access to these documents.
+The Forms & Documents tab provides access to these documents.

 The Langley Oaks website is authorized, maintained and updated by the Board of Directors.
 The Board hopes that you will find it helpful and informative.
 Questions, comments or suggestions for improvement should be sent to the President or Secretary (see the Contacts tab).
 LOHA is always looking for volunteers to serve on the Board or help in a variety of activities.

 Here is a stylized map of our Langley Oaks neighborhood.